DavidSouther/davidsouther.github.com/source/_posts/2014-02-17-5-surprisingly-not-that-painful-things-about-client-side-js.markdown

 1. **Slow, flaky tests**

-    Souregraph seems to have problems with browser-based feature tests.
+    Sourcegraph seems to have problems with browser-based feature tests.
 It took us all of 8 lines in 3 config files to set up and run headless Firefox on our CI server.
 Running the entire Browserstack matrix is going to be a different beast, but that's because of our IT department's (justified) security concerns.
 As for